 What Do the Beads in a Dream Catcher Mean?

 Beads are usually used in decorating the web pattern in dream catchers.
-These beads have many interpretations about what they signify.
+These beads have many interpretations of what they signify.
 But most cultures believe that a single bead stands for a spider that spun the web, while several beads in the web stand for the number of dreams caught during the night.
 These dreams are then thought to have changed into sacred charms.

 Do Dream Catchers Need Beads?